Manu098vm/Tera-Finder/README.md

 * Check & Edit Raids from a Save File
 * Reverse a Pokémon into its origin Seed to check legality
 * Calculate an RNG seeds that results in a Pokémon with given details
+* Calculate an RNG seeds that results in wanted rewards
 * Edit Tera Raid related Game Progress/Caught Flags
+* Supports localized languages

 Powered by [PKHeX](https://github.com/kwsch/PKHeX) and [pkNX](https://github.com/kwsch/pkNX).

 ## How To
+### Download
+Check the [Release page](https://github.com/Manu098vm/Tera-Finder/releases) for the latest stable build, or [Git Actions](https://github.com/Manu098vm/Tera-Finder/actions) for the latest dev build.

 ### Building
 You can use any C# 10 & .NET 6.0 compatible IDE such as Visual Studio to compile this program.